 Eurostar always have some great offers on, we managed to grab their £29 ticket offer, which made it just under £60 for a return per person.
 I’ve even spent a day trip in Paris taking the Eurostar as you can take an early train and a late one back.

 Paris has a metro which makes it quite similar to London and really easy to get around quickly.
 We recently stayed at Hotel De Banville which was a little further out in the West of Paris than where I stayed on my previous visit at Grand Hotel de Palais Royal which was in the 1st Arrondissement area.
 However this time we were only a short metro ride to the Arc De Triomphe and only about 20 minutes to where the Palais Royal and the Louvre are.
-It was a very quiet neighbourhood, it felt more like where people in Paris live and there was also a large shopping centre – So Ouest, close by.
+It was a very quiet neighbourhood, it felt more like where people in Paris live and there was also the large shopping centre So Ouest close by.

 The metro is quick and lets you visit all over Paris.
 We bought a book of tickets, I think we had ten tickets for about 14€, which gives you a single journey each trip.
 I’m sure there are other ticket options and also an Oyster style travel card, but for a weekend trip this worked easily for us.
 The tickets also give you access to the buses and RER, which is the double-decker style trains if you’ve ever seen them before and these go from the city centre to a little further out in the suburbs.
 The lines are numbered and coloured, so I just use Google Maps to help me work out which way to go and what line to get on.